 Once a vector that contains foreign DNA has been constructed in the lab, it is introduced into bacterial cells.
-Scientists do this by creating tiny holes (pores) within the bacterial.
-It’s fairly easy to make the pores – you can do it by suddenly heating the bacterial by several degrees or by passing an electric shock through the culture.
+Scientists do this by creating tiny holes (pores) within the bacterial cell membrane.
+It’s fairly easy to make the pores – you can do it by suddenly heating the bacterial culture by several degrees or by passing an electric shock through the culture.
 The vector enters the bacteria while the pores are open.
 The pores close again quickly – otherwise, the bacteria would die!

-Once bacteria have recovered from the process of introducing DNA (called), they can be cultured in the lab.
+Once bacteria have recovered from the process of introducing DNA (called transformation), they can be cultured in the lab.
 Because the vector has an origin of replication, it is copied and passed to daughter cells in the same way as the bacterium’s own DNA.

 A vector that delivers genes to plants

 The Ti (tumour inducing) plasmid from the bacterium Agrobacterium tumefaciens is a special example of a plasmid that is used as a vector in biotechnology.
 Agrobacterium lives close to the roots of plants.
 Unusually, it ‘pushes’ its Ti plasmid into plant root cells.
-In the wild, this causesin the plant.
+In the wild, this causes cancer in the plant.

-In the laboratory, scientists have used the ‘plasmid-pushing’ ability of Agrobacterium to help makeplants.
-The scientists their gene of interest into a Ti plasmid, along with DNA sequences that make sure the gene can be expressed in plants.
+In the laboratory, scientists have used the ‘plasmid-pushing’ ability of Agrobacterium to help make transgenic plants.
+The scientists clone their gene of interest into a Ti plasmid, along with DNA sequences that make sure the gene can be expressed in plants.
 They then reintroduce the vector to Agrobacterium cells and infect plants with the modified Agrobacterium, which delivers the vector to plant cells.
 The result is a transgenic plant.

 Find out more about transgenic plants in this interactive.